Mosiwi/mosiwi_wiki/docs/source/raspberry/R1D0000_raspberry_pi4/R1D0000_raspberry_pi4.md

 <span style="color: rgb(255, 76, 65);">Note: The above operations must be on the same LAN.</span>

-## Transfer files from your PC to Raspberry pi4
+## Transfer files from your PC to Raspberry pi
 -----------------------------------------------
 Download [WinSCP](https://winscp.net/eng/index.php) and install it.
 ![Img](../../_static/raspberry/R1D0000/img/32img.png)